Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 We've got the goods on them as well.

-They they they base their decisions on politics.
+They base their decisions on politics.

 It just needs to be completely redone.

-The whole entire quote unquote justice system needs to be reformed to where you know people, not everybody needs to be incarcerated behind bars.
+The whole entire quote-unquote justice system needs to be reformed to where, you know, people, not everybody needs to be incarcerated behind bars.

 And I have a feeling that whatever you've uncovered in Montana, it's 10 times worse in California.